Fuxin Liaoning, China Travel Guide

 Pork (staple meat), chicken, various vegetables like cabbage, potatoes, carrots, corn, eggplant.
 Suancai (pickled cabbage) frequently seems.
 Noodles and wheat flour products are common.

 While Fuxin's core cuisine is Dongbei style, subtle variations exist.
-The Fuxin Mongol Autonomous County may show greater Mongolian influences, with dishes like roasted lamb or dairy products.
+The Fuxin Mongol Autonomous County may show greater Mongolian influences, with dishes like roasted lamb or items made from milk.

 Crispy fried pork slices coated in a tangy sweet and sour sauce.
 A signature Dongbei dish and a must-try.
-Available in most local Fuxin restaurants.
+Can be found in most local Fuxin restaurants.

 "Three treasures from the earth" – stir-fried potatoes, green peppers, and eggplant.
 A popular and flavorful vegetarian option, served in many local eateries.